jotslo/joshscript/README.md

 ## Operations for usage ("codes")
  \- uses 4 characters, each from a group of 2-8 ascii (basic latin) characters.
-`eoo1`/"JOSH" increases the value by 1
+`eoo1` / "JOSH" increases the value by 1

-`eo-1`/"josh" decreases the value by 1
+`eo-1` / "josh" decreases the value by 1

-`eox2`/"Josh" multiplies the value by 2
+`eox2` / "Josh" multiplies the value by 2

-`eod2`/"josH" divides the value by 2, rounding down to the nearest integer
+`eod2` / "josH" divides the value by 2, rounding down to the nearest integer

-`eopc`/"JOsh" outputs the ascii symbol with Unicode number equal to current value
+`eopc` / "JOsh" outputs the ascii symbol with Unicode number equal to current value

-`eooi`/"JoSH" takes integers as input and sets the value to that
+`eooi` / "JoSH" takes integers as input and sets the value to that

-`eoic`/"JOsH" takes characters as input and sets the value to ascii number of char
+`eoic` / "JOsH" takes characters as input and sets the value to ascii number of char

-`eooo`/"jOsh" resets the value to 0
+`eooo` / "jOsh" resets the value to 0

-`eoxx`/"JOSh" squares the value
+`eoxx` / "JOSh" squares the value

-`exxx`/"jOSh" cubes the value
+`exxx` / "jOSh" cubes the value

-`eoop`/"JosH" outputs the current value (aka. print/echo)
+`eoop` / "JosH" outputs the current value (aka. print/echo)

-`eoom`/"joSH" moves one to the right on the tape reel of values (aka. memory)
+`eoom` / "joSH" moves one to the right on the tape reel of values (aka. memory)

-`eo-m`/"joSh" moves one to the left on the tape reel of values (aka. memory)
+`eo-m` / "joSh" moves one to the left on the tape reel of values (aka. memory)

-`eol1`/"JoSh" starts loop if the value is not 0, else jump to matching end loop tag
+`eol1` / "JoSh" starts loop if the value is not 0, else jump to matching end loop tag

-`eolo`/"jOsH" ends a loop
+`eolo` / "jOsH" ends a loop

 `(` starts notation space